YashAndonia/usageSignature/README.md

-#H1The aim of this project is to make the average user's interaction with a website more efficient and intuitive.
+# The aim of this project is to make the average user's interaction with a website more efficient and intuitive.

 *First- we will make a base login page- this login page has all the key login elements centered.